 But I sensed better.
 Call it the dushi instinct I had been carrying around with me.

-Restaurants and bars nearby served me Curaçao cocktails and offered views that remain firmly on my mind.
+Nearby, restaurants and bars served Curaçao cocktails and offered views that remain firmly on my mind.

-On Sunday, which happened to be Mother’s Day here, I walked over to the Blue View Sunset Terrace.
-I passed on the iguana soup special on the menu, even though Lissandra, my server, said many visit the restaurant for it.
+On Sunday, which happened to be Mother’s Day, I walked over to the Blue View Sunset Terrace.
+I overlooked the iguana soup special on the menu, even though Lissandra, my server, said many locals visit the restaurant for it.
 Goat, another specialty, would do fine.

 “When you get out of Willemstad after working there all week, and you come here to this,” says Lissandra, pointing her chin at the gorgeous sea views facing us, “it’s like aaah… like doing yoga!”